How To Keep Your Love Intact When You Keep Moving Frequently

 6. Trust each other

-Your partner and you may not have the same exact mechanism of getting something done, but you have to trust that the other person will do their best.
+Your partner and you may not have the same exact mechanism for getting something done, but you have to trust that the other person will do their best.
 It often helps to remind or offer to crosscheck, but trust you must.

 Related reading: 10 important components of trust in a relationship